 Our latest poll for the Sun assesses public opinion on the cuts ahead of tomorrow's comprehensive spending review.

 60% of respondents saw the spending cuts as unavoidable, and most see this as the Government's main motivation in making the cuts.
-55% think that the coalition are only making the cuts because they have to and would not otherwise do so; 31% think the cuts are ideological and that the Government would be doing similar even if finances were stronger.
+55% think that the Coalition is only making the cuts because they have to and would not otherwise do so; while 31% think the cuts are ideological and that the Government would be doing similar even if finances were stronger.

 Our survey also suggests the public have accepted the argument that the cuts are more the fault of the last government than the Coalition.
 48% think the cuts are the fault of Labour, 18% blame the Coalition and 16% blame both of them.

 The Conservatives remain more trusted than Labour on the economy.
 They lead Labour by 46% to 20% on which party people most trust to cut the deficit, by 34% to 28% on encouraging economic growth, by 31% to 26% on getting people back into work, but by just 28% to 27% on cutting spending in a fair and equal way.

 Despite saying they trust the Conservatives more than Labour, the public do tend to agree with some of Labour's criticisms of the cuts.
 People are divided on whether the cuts are actually good for the economy - 42% think they are, 39% think they are not.
 An increasing proportion of the public see them as being done in an unfair manner (47% of respondents), and 44% think they are being done too fast.

 While viewing them as unavoidable, respondents also seem apprehensive about the effect of the cuts.
 Only 9% think the quality of services will be maintained despite the cuts, with 49% expecting they will suffer a little and 35% expecting them to suffer a lot.
 56% of respondents view the cuts as having an effect on their own lives.